-Summer has begun.
-I don't care if the official First Day of Summer is June 21st - in Las Vegas this week we are going to hit triple digits.
+Summer has HIT.
+No other way to talk about it this year We can't complain - we had a wonderfully long spring season with temperate weather and rain - actual rain.
+In Las Vegas this week we are going to hit triple digits again.
+I just feel bad for anyone that has to be out in this for their job.
 It might be a myth that you can fry an egg on a hot sidewalk, but it’s a fact that you can burn your skin on one - your feet and your dog's paws.

 Pavement, especially asphalt, absorbs a lot of heat.
 That heat mirage shimmer you see when you're driving is really a thing.
 On a sunny summer day, the ground can get hotter than the surrounding air — and hot enough to cause skin to burn.